kestal/univers/Organisations/The Cartel-Mafia.md

 Seeing that, the leading members of the Cartel-Mafia decided to follow the money and divided the country so that each member would have a profitable part of the kingdom (at first, the center was [Littlefall](), and was conjointly ruled by all the members of the Cartel-Mafia; with the loss of its richness, some members began to think that they would do better to fully manage their part, which led to the partitionning).

-At [Jahob the Second]()'s arrival, [Littlefall]() was easy to conquer with his armed forces, but the rest of the kingdom not so much.
+At [Jahob the Second]()'s arrival, [Littlefall]() was therefore easy to conquer with his armed forces, but the rest of the kingdom not so much.
-At that time, the Cartel-Mafia had only a small, underground influence on [Littlefall](), while still dominating much of the rest of the kingdom.
+The Cartel-Mafia had only kept a small, underground influence on [Littlefall](), while still dominating much of the rest of the kingdom.